Grilled Summer Sangria

 - Grill fruit until slightly charred and softened, 3 to 4 minutes, turn, and continue grilling until other side chars, 1 to 2 minutes more.
 Remove fruit from grill and let cool completely.

-- Remove fruit from skewers into a punch bowl.
+- Remove fruit from skewers and transfer to a punch bowl.
 Pour white wine, pineapple juice, and brandy over the fruit and mix gently.

 - Cover the bowl with plastic wrap and refrigerate for 3 to 6 hours.

 - Pour rosé into the bowl just before serving.

-Feel free to substitute your favorite seasonal fruit in this recipe.
+Substitute your favorite seasonal fruit in this recipe.
+Try different varieties of melon, like cantaloupe and honey dew.
 You can make springtime sangria or even fall fruit sangria.
-Add a few hot peppers to kick things up a notch!
+Roasted pears and apples with a sprinkling of cinnamon would be a great fall sangria!
+Add a few chile peppers to kick things up a notch!
+Sparkling white wine can be used in place of the rosé.

 What others are saying